Black and Bright: Advancing Equitable Education Policies

 He joined Public Counsel from his roles for over four decades with the American Civil Liberties Union (ACLU) of Southern California, most recently as Chief Counsel, and for over two decades as a professor of law at the University of Michigan, most recently as the Harvey Gunderson Professor from Practice, specializing in constitutional and civil rights law courses.

-Dannah is a junior at the University of Michigan studying Communications and Media with a minor in Art and Design.
+Dannah Wilson is a junior at the University of Michigan studying Communications and Media with a minor in Art and Design.
 A Detroit native, her passion for education justice began in tenth grade after witnessing the corrupt administration of her charter school.
-Since then, hasshe made it her duty to fight for a more resourced, equitable education for her and her peers.
+Since then, she has made it her duty to fight for a more resourced, equitable education for her and her peers.

-After graduating from high school, she took a gap year where she shadowed professionals in public service, worked for an after school tutoring program, interned at a law firm, attended conferences, and volunteered in Kenya for two months.
+After graduating from high school, Ms. Wilson took a gap year where she shadowed professionals in public service, worked for an after school tutoring program, interned at a law firm, attended conferences, and volunteered in Kenya for two months.

 At UofM, she works at The Michigan Daily as the Access and Inclusion chair.
 This position is the bridge between diversity, equity and inclusion work and human resources.

-Following her undergraduate career, she plans to earn a dual-degree in law and public policy.
+Following her undergraduate career, Ms. Wilson plans to earn a dual-degree in law and public policy.